 Maps of northern lights forecast show where millions in U.S. could see aurora borealis this weekend

 Americans as far south as Alabama and Northern California could be treated to a show of the northern lights this weekend from a powerful geomagnetic storm heading toward Earth, officials said.
-If the weather conditions are right, people in several areas on a map could look up and see the aurora borealis.
+If the weather conditions are right, people in wider areas on the map could look up and see the aurora borealis.

 The storm has prompted government forecasters to warn of potential disruptions to communications systems, the power grid and satellite operations, but it could also put on a fantastic light display in the night sky.